Eddie Ainsmith

 Eddie Ainsmith caught for 15 years in the major leagues.

-Eddie, born Edward Anshmedt, is one of only five major leaguers (through 2020) born in Russia, although he came to the United States at a very young age and grew up in Cambridge, MA.
+Eddie, born Edward Anshmedt, was the fourth major leaguer born in Russia, although he came to the United States at a very young age and grew up in Cambridge, MA.
 As a youngster, he wanted to be a boxer, but his parents discouraged him from that dangerous pursuit, and he became a ballplayer instead.
 He was scouted and signed by Mike Kahoe and broke into the majors as one of the youngest players in the league in 1910 when he was 20 years old.

 Eddie spent his first nine years with the Washington Senators in the dead-ball era, never hitting higher than .226 and only once getting over 300 at-bats.
 He was a teammate of pitcher Walter Johnson all nine years, and he was Johnson's personal catcher as he was particularly good at catching the hard stuff that the young fireballer could dish out at the time.
 He caught 48 of the "Big Train"'s career 110 shutouts.
 He had some speed, stealing 17 bases in 1913 and 16 bases in 1917 in spite of getting only limited playing time.
 In 1917, Buck Herzog and Ty Cobb had a major fight in a hotel room for half an hour.
 The SABR biography of Herzog says Ainsmith was the only other person present.
 He had a feisty temperament and was fined or suspended a number of times for various unsportsmanlike actions towards umpires.
 He and pitcher Joe Engel once beat up a man, earning Eddie a 30-day jail sentence that was suspended through the intervention of Senators owner Clark Griffith.
 He was drafted to serve in the United States military during World War I, but again owner Griffith intervened to get him special treatment.
 Instead of going overseas, he played on a Baltimore shipyard workers team.